zwap-in/sqs-mega-python/README.md

 ## Publishing messages

-### The `SqsPublisher` class
+### Sending messages to a SQS queue

-This class allows you to write messages to a SQS queue.
+The `SqsPublisher` class allows you to send messages to a SQS queue directly.

 ```python
 from mega.aws.sqs.publish import SqsPublisher